Salesforce + AI

 Setup > Apps > App Manager > New External Client App

-Configure the External Client App with OAuth settings for MCP access:
+Configure the External Client App with OAuth settings for MCP access.
+External Client Apps are required for Hosted MCP; classic Connected Apps are not supported for this flow.

 Salesforce External Client App OAuth configuration showing callback URL and selected OAuth scopes for MCP integration

-External Client App OAuth Settings - Configure the callback URL and select required OAuth scopes (api, refresh_token, sfap_api) for MCP server access.
+External Client App OAuth Settings - Configure the callback URL and select the OAuth scopes "Access MCP servers" and "Perform requests at any time" (refresh_token).
+PKCE is mandatory.

 3. Configure Security Settings